dunefskychadwick/dunefskychadwick.github.io/PLO1.md

 [Click here to read the paper.]({{dunefskychadwick.github.io}}/assets/pdfs/knowledgeproduction.pdf)

-## 1.7 Professional Ethics: Articulates ethical perspectives on the organization and provision of information with an emphasis on promoting a just and equitable society. -using new language to reflect community.
+## 1.7 Professional Ethics: Articulates ethical perspectives on the organization and provision of information with an emphasis on promoting a just and equitable society.
 In collaboration with three students, we created a libguide designed to recommend ways that the North Carolina Room in Asheville can expand their collection.
 My section of the libguide focused specifically on LGBTQIA+ individuals in Appalachia.
 The material within the libguide is a collection of LGBTQIA+ resources  tailored to the culture and history of Appalachia.

 I created my section to recommend the North Carolina Room to expand their collection to reflect the local LGBTQIA+ community.
 The items featured in the libguide emphasize the resources in Appalachia that reflect the ongoing trend of increasing acceptance of LGBTQIA+ individuals.
 LGBTQIA+ individuals in Appalachia often face stigma and discrimination for their identity.